mikestreety/mikestreety/app/content/blog/2024/2024-10-04-create-populated-google-docs-from-a-google-spreadsheet.md

 ---

 <div class="info">
-The original code & concept was adapted from Phil Bainbridge and the code provided in his [Bulk create Google Docs from Google Sheet data](https://www.pbainbridge.co.uk/2020/05/bulk-create-google-docs-from-google.html) blog post.
+The original code & concept was adapted from Phil Bainbridge and the code provided in his <a href="https://www.pbainbridge.co.uk/2020/05/bulk-create-google-docs-from-google.html">Bulk create Google Docs from Google Sheet data</a> blog post.
 </div>

 There is often the time, during a website content creation phase, where people have time and resources to spend writing and adapting content, but the new website is not yet set up.
 During this phase, we opt for writing content in Google Docs, as this prevents anyone being blocked - the clients can continue with content while we configure the CMS.
 It also means there is content readily available for designers and developers alike.